5 Winter Dog Walks

 One of Wales’s most popular visitor attractions, and adjoining the eight mile Cefn Sidan beach, Pembrey Country Park is as much about coast as it is country.
 The park boasts a range of family activities including an adventure playground, train rides, dry ski slope, toboggan run, pitch and putt and crazy golf.
 For the dog, acres of stunning forestry and wide open parkland make an ideal poochy playground.
 Pembrey Country Park welcomes dogs which are kept under control.
 There are a number of dog litter bins and together with the beach, the park truly is a limitless playground for dog owners.
 The Park is also the venue for the annual “Dog’s Day Out” event which takes place every September.

-Nb/ Dog as not allowed on the Blue Flag beach between 1st May and 30th September.
+Remember!
+Dogs are not allowed on the Blue Flag area of the beach between 1st May and 30th September.